AmoyTurner-FS/202603-WDV349-TurnerAmoy/docs/research/R#-Notes.md

 ## Branding Research

 Branding defines the overall look and feel of the application.
 This includes choosing colors, fonts, icons, and images that fit the target audience.
-For the CarFinder project, the goal is to create a darker, premium-style theme that fits classic and JDM car culture.
+For the CarFinder project, the goal is to create a darker, premium style theme that fits classic and JDM car culture.

 Key findings:
 - Consistent colors and typography help create a recognizable brand.